learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Introduction_to_make_and_Makefiles.md

 #### Variable Assignment

-In the above example Makefile, the gcc variable was set with ```CC = gcc```.
-This is a recursively expanded variable.
+In the above example Makefile, the ```gcc``` variable was set with ```CC = gcc```.
+This is an example of a recursively expanded variable.
 This would simply evaluate to ```gcc``` when referenced.
 But if it were to reference another variable, it would expand upon the referenced variable.
-For example if it were to be written like this:
+For example, if it were to be written like this:

 ```makefile
 GCC = cc